 Black 35 2905 33.5 118

 Hole Descriptions: Midville is on the short side but it does not lack challenges.
 This is immediately evident on the 1st hole, a straightaway 355 yard par 4.
 Fences line OB on the left side and a huge tree blocks the middle of the fairway about 160 yards from the teebox.
 While the tree is aesthetically pleasing, it sometimes punishes good drives and shouldn’t be there.

-After a nice solid 165 yard par 3, the 6th hole is the only par 5.
-At 535 yards, this long three-shotter plays downhill the entire length.
+After a solid 165 yard par 3, the 6th hole is the only par 5 at Midville.
+At 535 yards, this long three-shotter plays downhill for its entire length.
 This elevated teebox features some surprisingly scenic views of central Rhode Island.
 Trees line the left while the right is more open but contains a hidden bunker at 245 yards.

 General Comments: There’s no driving range at Midville, and pace of play has varied quite considerably.
 Usually pretty empty, I made the mistake of getting stuck behind a league one time and waited on every tee.

 Verdict: Centrally located in Rhode Island, the short but challenging Midville offers a fun round that I highly recommend.
 It is indeed one of the best 9 hole courses in the state.